Debugging Extensions

 “undefined is not an object” or similar JS errors

 Usually a selector that returns nothing.
-Always check that your cheerio selectors match the actual HTML:
+Always check that your selectors match the actual HTML:

 const title = $('h1.title').text().trim()